school-Tygo-van-den-Hurk/TUe-2IPH0-Functional-Programming-2025-2026-A2/README.md

 ## Introduction

 In this assignment, you will implement a solver for the one-dimensional peg solitaire puzzle using functional programming techniques, with a focus on the **zipper** data structure.
 The zipper allows efficient, constant-time access to a focused element within a data structure while maintaining the context around it.
+You will use catamorphisms (`foldT`), anamorphisms (`unfoldT`), and hylomorphisms (combining both) to solve this problem elegantly.

 ### The Puzzle